Hello my dear Rosary lovers! The question of this post is: How many beads are on a Rosary?

 So how were the laity to pray along with the Church?
 Couldn’t the laity join in?

 The Church developed a really incredible and simple way for the laity to pray a lot daily.
-A substitute for the Divine Office and the Psalms.
+It became a well-known substitute for the Divine Office and the Psalms.

 It is called the most Holy Rosary!

-The laity would recite one Hail Mary for one Psalm.
+The laity would recite one Hail Mary instead of a Psalm.
 Since there are 150 Psalms in the Bible, the laity would recite 150 Hail Marys as a replacement.

 This was a lot shorter than reciting all of the Psalms.
 The Psalms take about 4-5 hours to recite.
 150 Hail Marys would take less than 1 hour.